Food Corner

 Chocolate Is Money

 The value of chocolate is really high for many but what you might not be aware of is the fact that during the sixteenth century we saw chocolate being used as currency.
+Don’t forget that chocolates are a great addition to a plant-based diet.
 The Aztec in Latin America traded cacao beans for tamale meals.
 One hundred beans were traded for a turkey that could feed an entire family.
 Also, during American Revolutionary War we saw chocolate offered to soldiers as a wage replacement.
 While now it is money that dictates wages, during those times the sweet treat was so popular that it could replace currencies.

 Peanuts Are Dynamite